Company culture: We think along

 We start this series with an accountancy firm that has completed the implementation of Payt under the guidance of one of our implementation consultants.
 This guidance is not necessarily needed, but if a customer wants to add specific functionalities, then this is important.
 The accounting firm’s administration is live and they are very happy with the results they have achieved so far with the software.

 One evening, one of the other directors of Payt is looking at the settings of a number of new customers.
 Just out of interest.
-He noticed that a piece of software was set that is unusual for the accountancy firm.
+He noticed that a piece of software was set that is unusual for an accountancy firm.
 Namely, that a debtor himself can request a proposal for a payment arrangement via a request screen in his invoice portal.
-This was once developed for the eduction sector so that students themselves could indicate which payment arrangement they could comply with.
+This was once developed for the education sector so that students themselves could indicate which payment arrangement they could comply with.
 But for an accountancy firm?
 Quite unusual.

 Now, this small piece of software does not make a world of difference.
 But still, actively offering the possibility of proposing a payment arrangement will lead to many more payment arrangements.
 Is this what our customer want?